janekun/snake/chapter3.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : This is the example 1 description : Insert the chapter description here